 Melissa was born in Little Rock to a middle-class family.
 Her father was a steel worker and a deacon of their family church while her mother worked in an accounting office and a florist.
 They both served as the church’s youth directors.

-Melissa, her sister, and her two brothers, who currently serve as police officers, were educated in the Little Rock Public School District.
+Melissa, her sister, and her two brothers, who are both retired police officers, were educated in the Little Rock Public School District.
 Melissa was a graduate of Little Rock Central High School and served as the state secretary for the Distributive Education Clubs of America during her junior and senior years.
 Discouraged by the millions of dollars being diverted from the state’s education budget, Melissa wants to ensure all of our children have the opportunity to participate in pre-K programs and that our graduates are adequately prepared to enter the workforce either through a college education or vocational training.

-Melissa and her husband Gary, a retired railroad engineer and woodwork director and instructor at the Arkansas Arts Center‘s Museum School, have proudly called East End their home for the last 28 years.
+Melissa and her husband Gary, a retired locomotive engineer and woodwork director and instructor at the Arkansas Arts Center‘s Museum School, have proudly called East End their home for the last 30 years.